AviatrixSystems/Docs/HowTos/HowTo_IAM_role.rst

 Setup Secondary Account IAM Manually
 =========================================================================

-**This is not a recommended approach as it takes longer time and error prone.**
+**This is not a recommended approach as it takes longer time and is error prone.**

 1. Create two IAM custom policies
 --------------------------------------